-This paper's work reveals some additional questions, leading to logical next steps and follow-up research tasks: The effort to solve a different use case by implementing and adjusting the CAAI, which should be minimized, has to be analyzed.
+The work on this paper reveals some questions, leading to logical next steps and follow-up research tasks: The effort to solve a different use case by implementing and adjusting the CAAI, which should be minimized, has to be analyzed.
 This would directly take up results (R-2), regarding the reference character of the CAAI, and (R-3), regarding the algorithm portfolio.
 Additionally, e.g., configuration for the orchestration, time requirements, or data pre-processing, may change as well.